mvolkmann/redux-easy/README.md

 * Simple actions that merely set a property value in the state (the most common kind) can be dispatched without writing reducer functions (see `dispatchSet`).
+* Actions that only delete a property can be dispatched without writing reducer functions (see `dispatchDelete`).
 * Actions that only add elements to the end of an array can be dispatched without writing reducer functions (see `dispatchPush`).